Instruments

 Viennese natural horn by A. Kerner, 1760 – Replica by Seraphinoff, 2020

-Anonymous natural horn from central Europe, c.1800 ?
+Anonymous natural horn from central Europe, before 1820 ?

 French natural horn by Halari, c.1820